cfgauss/r-novice-gapminder/_extras/challenges.md

 <img src="../fig/12-data-fig1.png" title="export plots in rstudio" alt="export plots in rstudio" style="display: block; margin: auto;" />

 > ## Challenge 1
 >
-> Rewrite your 'pdf' command to print a second
-> page in the pdf, showing a facet plot
-> of the same data with one panel per continent.
->
-> Hint: Remember that we used the `facet_wrap` command previously to create a facet plot.
-{: .challenge}

-> ## Challenge 2
->
 > Write a data-cleaning script file that subsets the gapminder
 > data to include only data points collected since 1990.